 There are an overwhelming number of restaurants in the ‘touristique’ areas of Quebec City, making it hard to choose where to go.
 Some of these places are definite tourist traps, and don’t offer anything really out of the ordinary in terms of quality.
 Many, though, serve some really nice, fresh meals.
 Luckily, and without exception, we were also surprised by the reasonable food prices.
 If you’re vegan or vegetarian, eating authentic Quebecois cuisine may not be up your alley: most of the dishes contain lots of meat- game meat and ham, to be specific.
 The first settlers of the Canadian wilderness were trappers and hunters, and they made hearty meals with Irish, French and Aboriginal influences.
 Think tourtières (meat pies), creton (a meat spread) and maple-baked beans with ham.
 And of course, the more contemporary Quebec delicacy, poutine, a mixture of French fries, thick savoury gravy and squeaky cheese curds.
 There are also of course countless bakeries, delis with fresh, local cheeses and wine, lots and lots of wine.
 Decadence!

-There are some healthier options, both at the touristy restaurants that don’t want to get left behind as people are becoming more health-conscious, and at a couple of raw/vegan/vegetarian spots.
+There are some healthier options for the wellness traveller, both at the touristy restaurants that don’t want to get left behind as people are becoming more health-conscious, and at a couple of raw/vegan/vegetarian spots.
 If your diet allows, this is one of the places I’ve been that I’d recommend a couple of small food splurges- it’s all about balance after all!

 On the first day in old town we ended up at one of the spots that looks, in my opinion, a bit like an overpriced tourist trap.
 1640 sits in the shadow of the Chateau Frontenac, so the location is ideal.
 We hungry, and keen to sit on the patio, and theirs was open.
 Though we were the only brave souls sitting outside on the mild but sunny day, the service was friendly and fast, something we quickly got used to in all our dining experiences in Quebec.
 The menu wasn’t particularly unique or extensive, but when my smoked salmon salad arrived, I was surprised to see the large portion and fresh, crunchy salad complete with lots of types of greens and sprouts.
 The salmon also came just how I like it, with diced red onions and finely chopped dill.
 The dish my travel companion had, an omelette and salad also got a thumbs-up from him.